leezhenghui/hello-servicemesh/README.md

 ### Run the Sample

-For each service, we will schedule two instances and check the service discovery and load balance result.
+For each service, we will schedule two instances with dynamic ports, and make the invocation with auto-service discovery and load balancing.

 #### Steps